 Eventually the path leads to a simple shrine inside a cave known as Amano Yasukawara (天安河原).
 This is said to be the cave where the gods and goddesses met to discuss their strategy of luring Amaterasu out of hiding.
 The natural beauty of the cave and river lined by countless stacks of stones make Amano Yasukawara a place not to miss.

 Amano Iwato Shrine stands ten kilometers outside of central Takachiho.
-A bus operates between the Takachiho Bus Center and the shrine about once every one or two hours (15 minutes, 300 yen one way).
+A bus operates between the Takachiho Bus Center and the shrine (15 minutes, 300 yen one way, one bus every 1-2 hours).
 Alternatively, a taxi ride costs about 2500 yen one way.

 Amano Yasukawara is about a ten minute walk from Amano Iwato Shrine.
 Follow the road for a few meters until a path leads down to and along the river to the cave.